mpgarate/DropSearch/Writeup.md

 ### A few notes / caveats

+PageRank helped improve the search results overall, but for many queries the quality reduced considerably.
+From the Albert Gallatin Wikipedia example, a search of "usa" or "america" without PageRank applied produced United States at the top.
+With PageRank, however, the "Wikipedia:General_disclaimer" and similar meta pages took over because it is linked to from everywhere and contains the term 'usa'.

 Since the goal is to search on data while it is still being crawled, there is no cache of search results.

 I originally intended to use keyword stems and synsets from wordnet, but I found these to be unreliable and had a negative impact on the quality of search results.

 The crawler does not obey robots.txt files.

 ## Using DropSearch